cloudshao/dumb-snake/README.md

 Press an arrow key to start.
 Press `[` and `]` to speed up/down.

 ### Command Line Controls
-This game has optional (and very pointless) command line input.
+This game has optional and very pointless command line input.
 Type a direction (eg. `left`), and hit enter.

 ### Voice Controls
-To enable voice, install the dependencies below and then press `v`.
+To enable the infuriating voice interface, install the dependencies below and then press `v`.
 Say `left` or `right` into your microphone.

 ## Dependencies